All Products

 [self.livePusher startBGMWithMusicPathAsync:musicPath];

-/* Stop the playback of background music.
-If you want to change the background music, call the startBGMWithMusicPathAsync method.
+/* Stop playing background music.
+If you want to switch songs while background music is playing, simply call the startBGMWithMusicPathAsync operation.
 You do not need to stop the current playback. */

 [self.livePusher stopBGMAsync];

-/* Pause the playback of background music.
-You can call this method only after the playback of background music starts. */
+/* Pause the background music.
+Call this operation only after the background music starts playing. */

 [self.livePusher pauseBGM];

-/* Resume the playback of background music.
-You can call this method only after the playback of background music is paused. */
+/* Resume the background music.
+Call this operation only when the background music is paused. */

 [self.livePusher resumeBGM];